 For simplicity we model the fragment cloud spatial and temporal distribution as a thick-walled cylinder.
 The mean radius of the cylinder depends on the mean radial speed of the fragments and the time from intercept to Earth impact.
 We allow for a stochastic component to both the radial speed distribution as well as a longitudinal (along the parent asteroid velocity vector) speed distribution.
-We also allow for a stochastic component of the fragment size distribution and density We model the fragments as spheres.
+We also allow for a stochastic component of the fragments as spheres.
 For computational purposes we truncate the lower size limit of the fragments to be about 2 m in diameter.